-If you are looking to shoot in South Australia or would like to discuss other opportunities for collaboration, please contact us.
+If you are looking to shoot in South Australia or would like to discuss other opportunities for collaboration, please get in touch!

 Kirsty Stark co-founded Epic Films in 2010 and began producing in 2011 with Wastelander Panda.
 Prior to this, she worked in camera department with some of Australia’s most prominent directors and DPs, giving her a unique background working on set.